Theological leader reflects on being first African American woman ordained in the PC(USA)

 Tags: african-american, black, Committee on Theological Education, Doug Oldenburg, Katie Geneva Cannon, ordination, pcusa, presbyterian, Theological Education Breakfast, womanist

-Ministries: Women’s Leadership Development and Young Women’s Ministries, Racial Ethnic & Women’s Ministries, Theological Education, Theology, Formation & Evangelism
+Ministries: Women’s Leadership Development and Young Women’s Ministries, Racial Equity & Women’s Intercultural Ministries, Theological Education, Theology, Formation & Evangelism